George Prismall: Family

 The son of Gladys Prismall, George Henry Prismall was born in Carlton, Victoria on 10 March 1915.

 Football

 Brunswick (VFA)

 Recruited from the Silvan Football Club in the Yarra Valley Football Association, he played his first match for Brunswick, on the half-back flank, against Preston on 20 May 1933.

 VFA suspension

 Prismall was reported on a charge of having kicked Sandringham's Bruce Scharp during the third quarter of the 11 August 1934 match at the Brunswick Football Ground.

 At the VFA Tribunal's hearing on 15 August 1934, the charge against Prismall was sustained, and he was disqualified for twelve matches.

 Essendon (VFL)

 On 12 June 1935, Prismall was granted a clearance "[from] Fitzroy and Brunswick to Essendon"; and, on 15 June 1935, he played his only First XVIII match for Essendon, against Fitzroy, at Windy Hill.

 Military service

 He served overseas with the British Merchant Navy during World War II.
+There is a record of him serving aboard the SS Empire Emerald between Glasgow and New York in June 1943.